Lodge of Discoveries No 9409

 The cheque was presented to the representative of the charity, Anabela Nunes, by Pierre Caeiro (Worshipful Master of the Lodge of Discoveries) who visited the home in November.

 The Grand Master has appointed W Bro.
 P.J.F.
-Caeiro to the office of Grand Inspector of the
+Caeiro to the office of Grand Inspector of the Group of Lodges in Portugal.

 It is with deep regret that the Lodge announces the sad passing of WBro.
 Anders Ahlin on 28th February.
 His principle role in the Lodge was that of The Almoner a role he carried out with great enthusiasm.
 13th August 2023 Bro.
 Paul Gates (Past Charity Steward) passed away peacefully, he had returned to the UK due to his failing health.